Stephenabcba/Algo-Practice/README.md

     - if a max heap is needed, it is possible to insert the negative of the values into the min heap
       - by using the negatives, the min heap will act like a max heap.
     ``` js
         // min heap implementation by Ankita Masand on medium / bits and pieces
         // https://blog.bitsrc.io/implementing-heaps-in-javascript-c3fbf1cb2e65
+        // Slightly modified because the remove function would not finish sinking a value if the node did not have 2 children.
         class MinHeap {

             constructor() {